Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ## Design

 The website has a clean layout with the Champions League colors and the logo as a header for the website.
 When you come in on the website you see the logo, the rules for the quiz and the start button.
-Underneath the game area, in the foot area, you can see my social media links.
+Underneath the game area, on the bottom of the page, you can see my social media links.

 ### Colours